aviyalitman/Intro_Python/README.md

-# Introduction to Python

-A two-day Introduction to Python for the REU in Computational Biology for previously incarcerated students.
+# Two-day Introduction to Python for the REU in Computational Biology for previously incarcerated students (Princeton University)